-Q: Can a Type B Household apply for a three-bedroom unit?
+Q: Can a Type B Household apply for a four-bedroom unit?

 A: Yes.
-However, every applying Type A Household within the same pool will be given the opportunity to buy an affordable three-bedroom unit first.
-A Type B Household will be given the opportunity to buy an affordable three-bedroom unit if there are not enough eligible households from Type A in their same lottery pool.
-For the two-bedroom units, Type A and B households have the same priority (i.e. Type A does NOT have priority over Type B for the two-bedroom units).
+However, every applying Type A Household within the same pool will be given the opportunity to buy an affordable four-bedroom units first.
+A Type B Household will be given the opportunity to buy an affordable four-bedroom unit if there are not enough eligible households from Type A in their same lottery pool.

-Q: Can a Type C Household apply for a two or three-bedroom unit?
+Q: Can a Type C Household apply for a three-bedroom or four-bedroom unit?